 George Howarth (Lab): I thank my hon.
 Friend for that answer.
 Does she agree that not only are images based on real children unacceptable, but so too are images that people use for these purposes that they have

-Member for Harborough (Mr. Garnier), said that he felt that our clause was, perhaps, over-egging the pudding.
+learned Member for Harborough (Mr. Garnier), said that he felt that our clause was, perhaps, over-egging the pudding.
 I do not for one minute think that taking action against these people in this way is over-egging the pudding.
-We need to protect our children.
+We need to protect

 The Abolition of Freedom Act 2009 was produced by the University College London Students' Human Rights programme.
 It shows how the liberties that we assumed were somehow guaranteed by British culture have been compromised .